Relations Between Adjacency and Modularity Graph Partitioning: Dominant Eigenvectors of Modularity and Adjacency Matrices

 \end{proof}

-The point of Theorem \ref{thm3} is to realize that the vector $\mathbf{b}_1$ is a linear combination of the $\mathbf{u}_i$.
+The aim of \thmref{thm3} is to demonstrate that the vector $\mathbf{b}_1$ is a linear combination of the $\mathbf{u}_i$.
 Let

-The purpose of the next theorem is to approximate $\mathbf{b}_1$ by a linear combination of $\mathbf{u}_i$ that have the largest $|\gamma_i|$ and examine how good the approximation is by calculating the norm between $\mathbf{b}_1$ and its approximation.
+the next theorem is intended to approximate $\mathbf{m}_1$, the eigenvector corresponding to the largest eigenvalue of $\mathbf{M}$, by a linear combination of $\mathbf{u}_i$ that has the largest $|\gamma_i|$, and to measure how good the approximation is by calculating the norm between $\mathbf{m}_1$ and its approximation.